 Owners And Operators Of Mid-State Japanese Restaurants Indicted In Conspiracies Related To Harboring Undocumented Workers

-This case was investigated by the FBI and the Metropolitan Nashville Police Department.
-Assistant U.S. Attorneys Katy Risinger and Siji Moore prosecuted the case.
+This case was investigated by Homeland Security Investigations; IRS-Criminal Investigation; the Tennessee Bureau of Investigation; and the Hendersonville Police Department.
+Assistant U.S. Attorneys Robert S. Levine and Thomas J. Jaworski are prosecuting the case.

 # # # # #

 Public Affairs Officer